confluentinc/cp-demo/docs/index.rst

 | CLEAR         | PLAINTEXT      | No security, available as a backdoor; for demo and learning only   | 12091  | 12092  |
 +---------------+----------------+--------------------------------------------------------------------+--------+--------+

-This demo :devx-cp-demo:`automatically generates|scripts/security/certs-create.sh` simple SSL certificates and creates keystores, truststores, and secures them with a password.
+End clients (non-CP clients):

+- Authenticate using mTLS via the broker SSL listener.
+- If they are also using |sr|, authenticate to Schema Registry via LDAP.
-End clients (non-CP clients) authenticate using mTLS via the broker SSL listener.
+- If they are also using Confluent Monitoring interceptors, authenticate using mTLS via the broker SSL listener.
-They should never use the TOKEN listener which is meant only for internal communication between Confluent components.
+- Should never use the TOKEN listener which is meant only for internal communication between Confluent components.
+- See :devx-cp-demo:`client configuration|env_files/streams-demo.env/` used in the demo by the ``streams-demo`` container running the Kafka Streams application ``wikipedia-activity-monitor``.

 #.
 Verify the ports on which the Kafka brokers are listening with the
    following command, and they should match the table shown below: